-- Neither the issuance of warning, or requests to appear before a Committee, or a letter of admonition, or a letter of reprimand, nor the denial, termination or reduction of temporary privileges, nor any other actions except those specified in 6.4-1 above shall give rise to any right to a hearing. - Withdrawal of a practitioner's privileges for grounds unrelated to professional clinical capability and exercise of clinical privileges must comply with the usual personnel policies of the Hospital or the terms of such practitioner's employment agreement, if any.
+Neither the issuance of warning, or a summary suspension that has not been terminated or requests to appear before a Committee, or a letter of admonition, or a letter of reprimand, nor the denial, termination or reduction of temporary privileges, nor any other actions except those specified in 6.4-1 above shall give rise to any right to a hearing.

+Withdrawal of a practitioner's privileges for grounds unrelated to professional clinical capability and exercise of clinical privileges must comply with the usual personnel policies of the Hospital or the terms of such practitioner's employment agreement, if any.
 To the extent that the grounds for removal include matters relating to competence in performing professional clinical tasks or in exercising clinical privileges, resolution of the practitioner's medical staff privileges shall be in accordance with Article V.